seanbao/mnemonas/docs/security.en.md

 1. Run `sudo mnemonas-public-setup --proxy caddy <domain> <email>` or `sudo mnemonas-public-setup --proxy nginx <domain> <email>` on the server to generate and install reverse-proxy configuration.
 2. After logging into the Web UI, open `System Settings -> General -> Public Access Wizard` and apply the recommended `server.host`, `trusted_proxy_hops`, share base URL, and related settings for the chosen deployment mode.
-3. Run the Web UI security self-check to verify authentication, HTTPS request semantics, trusted-proxy handling, listener scope, WebDAV authentication, share base URL, and initial password file state.
+3. Run the Web UI security self-check to verify authentication, HTTPS request semantics, trusted-proxy handling, listener scope, dataplane ports, WebDAV authentication, share base URL, initial password file state, and administrator-account redundancy.
 4. Run `sudo mnemonas-doctor --public-domain <domain>` on the server to re-check the public domain, reverse proxy, and local port exposure.

 The Web UI wizard updates MnemoNAS application settings and shows operational guidance.
 Certificate issuance, firewall rules, cloud security groups, and reverse-proxy installation still belong on the server or in the cloud console.
 The security self-check can only verify runtime state and request semantics that the MnemoNAS process can observe; it does not replace cloud security-group, real public-port, or certificate-chain checks.